forrestaj64/Vulnerabilities-Attack-Defend-Remediate/OffensiveActions.md

       ![found4](/Images/flag4-found_Target1.png)
     - **Exploit Used**
-      - (Common Weakness) CWE-250: Execution with Unnecessary Privileges User steven has excessive privilege
+      - (Common Weakness) CWE-250: Execution with Unnecessary Privileges User steven has excessive privileges
       ![excess-priv](/images/sudo-steven_Target1.PNG)

     REMEDIATION: The principle of least privilege should be enforced.